Here are the best things to do in Kota Kinabalu, an up-and-coming short getaway filled with food and adventure.

 Things to Eat in Kota Kinabalu

-The food scene in Kota Kinabalu is an exciting one.
-It’s one of the best parts about visiting Sabah!
-There’s so much delicious local food that’s affordable; most coffee shop meals cost less than S$5.
 And because food is such an important part of the city’s culture, you’ll be able to find food stops open at almost all hours.
 You could have supper at 1AM and breakfast a few hours later at 6AM — trust us, something will be open.

 11) Welcome Seafood

 Welcome Seafood is a household name in Kota Kinabalu — it’s the city’s most famous seafood restaurant!
 I’ve been there several times myself, and I’d return again.
-There are three outlets in the city, but we went to Asia City.
-It’s the largest branch, occupying several units of the mall’s ground floor.

 To order, you’ll need to go up to a big signboard menu and point out what you want.
-The staff will estimate the portion based on your group size and we ordered six dishes for our group of two.
-We had chilli crab (RM33), soft shell crab (RM33), scallops (RM22.50), geoduck clams (RM26), tiger prawns (RM66) and kailan (RM15) — with our bill totalling RM207 (~S$59).
+The staff will then estimate the portion based on your group size.
+For us, we ordered six dishes for our group of two.

-My favourite dish was the chilli crab (S$3 per crab, what a steal!) while Timothy raved about the soft shell crab.
+My favourite dish was the chilli crab (S$3 per crab, what a steal!), while Timothy raved about the soft shell crab.

 Opening hours: 12PM – 11:30PM